CLI Reference

 tracecli repo clone <repository> [directory]

 Clone a repository by URL or shorthand.
-When the repository is connected to Trace, a GitHub App installation token is used automatically — credentials are never stored in the Git remote URL.
+When the repository is connected to Trace, a short-lived access token is used automatically — a GitHub App installation token for GitHub repositories, or a vended app token for Bitbucket repositories.
+Credentials are never stored in the Git remote URL.
+Repositories on other hosts (or cloned over SSH) fall back to your local Git credentials.

 Supported <repository> formats: